ktomk/pipelines/README.md

                           pr:<branch-name>[:<destination-branch>]
                           determines the pipeline to run
-    --pipeline <id>       run pipeline with <id>, use --list for a list of all pipeline ids available
+    --pipeline <id>       run pipeline with <id>, use --list for a list of all pipeline ids available. overrides
+                          --trigger for the pipeline while keeping
+                          environment from --trigger.
     --step, --steps <steps>
                           execute not all but this/these <steps>. all duplicates and orderings allowed, <steps> are